Raymondmax/PostgresCert/README.md

 # PostgresCert
-Get Postgres cert via TrustManager when connecting to Postgres Server
+Get Postgres cert via TrustManager when connecting to Postgres Server, you can consider expose the expiry as a prometheus metric.